Vultee Vengeance in Australian service: Withdrawal from combat

 The type was withdrawn from service in 1946; as of June that year the RAAF had 235 Vengeances on hand, but only required two.
 The aircraft were disposed of over the next six years, most being sold for scrap.
 Twelve Vengeance airframes were transferred to the Royal Australian Navy between 1948 and 1951 to be used for ground handling and fire-fighting training.
-Only a single complete RAAF Vengeance, the former A27-99, was preserved.
-As of 2021, this aircraft was held by the Camden Museum of Aviation in the outskirts of Sydney and was the only remaining complete Vengeance worldwide.
-This museum has not been open to the public since 2008.
-Most parts of the airframe of the former A27-247 were also held by the Aviation Heritage Museum in Perth as at 1986.

 Assessment

 The RAAF's acquisition and use of the Vultee Vengeance remains controversial.
 The Air Power Development Centre judged that the type's service was not "conspicuously good or bad", and Stewart Wilson described it as having a "somewhat indifferent career".
 Historian Peter C. Smith has argued that the decision to withdraw the Vengeances from combat was mistaken, as the Royal New Zealand Air Force and United States Marine Corps successfully used dive bombers for close air support tasks in the South West Pacific until the end of the war and the RAAF could have built on No. 77 Wing's "great but limited achievement".
 Similarly, Michael Nelmes has written that No. 77 Wing's dive-bombing operations were successful.
 In contrast, American historian Eric Bergerud has written that by selling Australia Vengeances, the US Government "unloaded junk".
 In his memoirs, Jones described the type as "a hopeless failure".
 Australian historian Chris Clark has noted that one of the reasons the RAAF was excluded from major campaigns during the last years of the Pacific War was that many of its units were equipped with inferior aircraft such as the Vengeance.

 The Australian Government and RAAF were embarrassed by the rapid withdrawal from service of aircraft that had been acquired at considerable cost.
 However, their crews generally acknowledged the Vengeance's shortcomings and accepted the decision.
 Evatt also came to regret the deal he struck which led to the acquisition of the Vengeance, and jokingly told Jones at a War Cabinet meeting to not "mention the bloody Vultees or I'll break your wrist".
 The Air Power Development Centre's analysis of the Vengeance's RAAF career concluded that the type had been unsuited to the service's requirements, and "demonstrates the need to align force structure, doctrine and equipment".